Gellyfishy/FidesAngeleneManaloPortfolio/README.md

-# FidesAngeleneManaloPortfolio
+# AngeleneManaloPortfolio
-Portfolio by Fides Manalo – showcasing real-world data analytics projects from internships and certifications.
+Portfolio by Angelene Manalo – showcasing real-world data analytics projects from internships and certifications.

 Welcome!
 I'm Gel, a Data Analyst with a background in finance and a passion for turning raw data into actionable insights.
 I specialize in analyzing, visualizing, and automating workflows using Python, SQL, Excel, and Power BI.
 This portfolio showcases a variety of projects I've worked on, from machine learning models to real-world data automation and interactive dashboards.